 - A. Applicability.
-The following standards apply to assembly uses, which includes religious land uses. - B. Approval.
-The following uses require Special Exception approval: - 1.
-In the AR, JLMA, and TR-10 districts, religious land uses with seating capacity of more than 300 in the sanctuary or main activity area, or with accessory schools, day care centers with more than 50 children, or recreation facilities. - 2.
-In the TRC, UE, GI, PD-RDP, GB, and RC districts, a school accessory to a religious land use. - C. AR, JLMA, and TLN-10 Zoning District Requirements.
-In the AR, JLMA, and TR-10 districts, religious land uses must meet the following requirements: - 1.
+The following standards shall apply to-assembly uses in the ARN, ARS, JLMA and TLN-10 districts, which includes religious land uses. - B. Approval.
+Religious The following uses require Special Exception approval: - 1.
+In the AR, JLMA, and TR-10 districts, religious land uses with seating capacity of more than 300 in the sanctuary or main activity area, or with accessory schools, day care centers with more than 50 children, or recreation facilities, must have special exception review and approval.

+B. Size of Use.

+- 2. In the TRC, UE, GI, PD-RDP, GB, and RC districts, a school accessory to a religious land use. - C. AR, JLMA, and TLN-10 Zoning District Requirements.
+In the AR, JLMA, and TR-10 districts, religious land uses must meet the following requirements: - 2.1.
 Site Size.
 The minimum lot area is: - a.
 Seating capacity of 300 seats or less: 10 acres. - b.
-Seating capacity of 300 seats or more seats, and accessory uses (schools, day care centers, recreation facilities): 20 acres. - 2.
+Seating capacity of 300 seats or more seats, and accessory uses (schools, day care centers, recreation facilities): 20 acres. - 3.2.
 Maximum Floor Area Ratio.
-The maximum floor area ratio, as measured utilizing all structures and the total gross acreage of the site is 0.20. - 3.
+The maximum floor area ratio, as measured utilizing all structures and the total gross acreage of the site is 0.20. - 4.3.
 Storage Yards.
-The maximum total area of storage yards is 10 percent of the total area of the principal structure - D. Setbacks from Lot Lines.
-The minimum setbacks from lot lines are: - 1.
-75 feet for structures; and
+The maximum_total area of storage yards is 10 percent of the total area of the principal structure.